What`s new in prostate cancer research?

 One treatment, known as high-intensity focused ultrasound (HIFU), destroys cancer cells by heating them with highly focused ultrasonic beams.
 While it has been used more in Europe, it is not used outside of clinical trials in the United States at this time.
 Studies are now going on to find out if it is safe and effective.

 Nutrition and lifestyle changes: One early study found that in men with a rising PSA after surgery or radiation therapy, drinking pomegranate juice seemed to slow the time it took the PSA level to double.
 Larger studies are now trying to confirm these results.

 Some encouraging early results have also been reported with flaxseed supplements, which seemed to slow the rate at which prostate cancer cells multiplied.
 More research is needed to confirm this finding.

 Another study found that men who chose not to have treatment for their localized prostate cancer may be able to slow its growth with major lifestyle changes.
 The men ate a vegan diet (no meat, fish, eggs, or dairy products) and exercised a lot.
 They also went to support groups and yoga.
 After 1 year the men saw a slight drop in their PSA level.
 It isn't known whether this effect will last since the study only followed the men for 1 year.
 Also, some men may find these changes hard to follow.

 Blood vessel growth: In order for cancers to grow, blood vessels must grow to nourish the cancer cells.
 This process is called angiogenesis.
-Drugs that stop or slow the growth of these blood vessels are being studied for use against prostate cancer.
-Several of these drugs are now being tested in clinical trials.
+Drugs that stop or slow the growth of these blood vessels have been studied for use against prostate cancer.

 Preventing or treating spread of cancer to the bones: Several newer medicines may help prevent or treat prostate cancer spread to the bones.